collabnix/kubelabs/GitOps101/argocd.md

   backoffLimit: 4
 ```

 This is a case where the deployment has failed due to some reason.
 Ideally if your application uses liveness/readiness probes correctly, this shouldn't cause an application outage, but it needs to be addressed immediately.
 If there are no probes present then a failed deployment can result in a full application outage.
 So whatever the case, it is ncessary to notify the relevant people that a deployment has failed.
 This can be done using a failure hook such as the one used above.
+Once again, this is similar to the hooks shown before, except this one has an annotation value of `SyncFail`.

+With this, we cover the main 3 hooks of ArgoCD along with a practical demonstration of what you can accomplish with them.

 ## ArgoCD with multiple clusters